manticoresoftware/manticoresearch/manual/Extensions/FEDERATED.md

 ```
 <!-- end -->

 The only fixed mapping is `query` column.
-It is mandatory and must be the only column with an index attached.
+It is mandatory and must be the only column with a table attached.

-The Manticore index that is linked via `FEDERATED` **must** be an index with storage (plain or RealTime).
+The Manticore table that is linked via `FEDERATED` **must** be a physical table (plain or real-time).

-FEDERATED table should have columns with same names as remote Manticore index attributes as will be bound to attributes provided in Manticore result set by name, however might map not all attributes but only some of them.
-Arbitrary expression from query select list which name "hides" index attribute will be used at result set.
+The FEDERATED table should have columns with the same names as a remote Manticore table attributes as it will be bound to the attributes provided in Manticore result set by name, however it might map not all attributes, but only some of them.

-Manticore server identifies query from FEDERATED client by user name "FEDERATED". `CONNECTION` string parameter should be used to specify searchd host, SQL port and indexes for queries issued using this table.
-Connection string syntax is as follows:
+Manticore server identifies query from a FEDERATED client by user name "FEDERATED". `CONNECTION` string parameter is to be used to specify Manticore host, SQL port and tables for queries coming through the connection.
+The connection string syntax is as follows:

 ```ini
 CONNECTION="mysql://FEDERATED@HOST:PORT/DB/INDEXNAME"